bernie-skipole/indi/docs/source/usage/functions.rst

     inditoredis(indi_host, redis_host, blob_folder=BLOBS)

-You will still need indiserver to be running - either started in another terminal, or as a service.
 On running this script in a terminal, connect your browser to localhost:8000 to view the web pages.

 The __main__.py script in the indiredis package is very similar to the above example with the addition of accepting host, port, blob_folder, etc., as script arguments.

 And a further example using the driverstoredis function, which does not need indiserver::

     import threading, os, sys